Skip to Content

 Watering is the most crucial element for plant care, but each plant has different watering requirements.
 Know your plant needs and water accordingly to avoid moisture stress.

-Examine the top 1-2 inch of the soil; if it’s dry and crumbly, then the plant is under-watered.
+Examine the soil’s top 1-2 inches (2.5-5 cm); the plant is under-watered if it’s dry and crumbly.
 When there is a lack of water, the plant will shed some leaves to conserve moisture.

 There is a possibility that you might be watering only the top of the soil.
 Water the plant slowly so that the roots can absorb the water.

-If you think the soil is over draining, try adding a layer of mulch around the plant to retain the moisture.
+If the soil is over-draining, add a mulch layer around the plant to retain the moisture.

-Examine the top 1-2 inches of soil; if it feels very wet, you are overwatering the plant.
+Examine the top 1-2 inches of soil (2.5-5 cm); you overwater the plant if it feels very wet.

 Reduce the amount of water or water less frequently.
-You can also improve the soil drainage by using sand or replant at a slightly raised location.
+You can also improve the soil drainage by using sand or replanting at a slightly raised location.

-Make sure potted plant containers have holes at the bottom to allow the drainage of excess water.
-Keep in mind that in cold weather, the plant needs less water as the rate of evaporation is low.
+Make sure potted plant containers have holes at the bottom to allow excess water drainage.
+Remember that the plant needs less water in cold weather as the evaporation rate is low.

 The simple rule for watering is to examine the soil before watering and water only when necessary.
 If the soil feels damp, skip the watering.